altibiz/ozds/docs/wiki/en/shared/measurement-locations/index.md

 # Measurement locations

-This page holds the Measurement locatios table component and is used to find and review measurement locations.
+This page holds the Measurement locations table component and is used to find and review measurement locations.

 ## Content